Darakhsh1999/Multi-Agentic-Data-Analytics/README.md

 ---

 ## Overview
-`distributed-data-analytics-agents` orchestrates specialised LangGraph/LangChain agents to transform raw datasets into analysis-ready assets.
+`multi-agentic-data-analytics` orchestrates specialised LangGraph/LangChain agents to transform raw datasets into analysis-ready assets.
 Upload a collection of CSV, Excel, PDF or text files and the system will:

 1. Profile and lint each file.
 2. Apply context-aware cleaning and normalisation.